 Three things come to mind.
 First, our longevity and dedication to the category.
 Our practice is the opposite of tourist capital.
 Since the 1970s, we’ve had a consistent focus on healthcare and life sciences that hasn’t wavered or waned based on the macroeconomic environment or regulatory cycles.
 Second, we possess deep domain expertise across our team.
 A lot of healthcare venture capitalists are generalists still learning about the industry, but our expertise extends into the verticals and sub-verticals in which we focus.
 And lastly, the multistage platform that we’ve built here at NEA allows us to partner with founders at every phase of the company-building journey, giving us a unique ability to support our portfolio companies with meaningful amounts of capital and insight from company formation to post-IPO.

-Despite your responsibilities as Co-President of NEA, you’ve helped co-found and incubate several healthcare companies.
+Despite your responsibilities as Co-CEO of NEA, you’ve helped co-found and incubate several healthcare companies.
 Describe what that journey is like.

 In a word: hard.
 But Tom Hanks said it best in A League of Their Own: “The hard is what makes it great.”
 Our team’s company incubation efforts are incredibly targeted, as we only average about one every 18 months.
 But when we do commit to building a new company, we do so with a differentiated investment thesis and a dedicated pool of capital.
 Radiology Partners in imaging, Strive Health in kidney care, and Curana Health in senior living all started as raw concepts here in our Silicon Valley venture studio.
 Through a combination of hard work, amazing talent, and enormous capital commitments, they turned into category-defining companies.
 And yes, building each of them was equal parts hard and great.